Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 I did peek through the netting to get this photograph.
 However, I was a good person and didn’t try and hook any through.
 Despite my Mum trying to tempt me into using her walking stick – half in jest.

 When we were at Cammas Hall they had cherries, blackberries, blackcurrants, blueberries, strawberries and raspberries available for picking.
 The site is so well laid out that everything is clearly labelled and there are even fantastic signs telling you where the best picking sites are!
 I love this!
 We saw lots of people there picking the first of the strawberries to make jam.
+We love blackberries and I have a post on how to freeze blackberries that you may find useful.

 The pickings were varied with fruits such as the strawberries, as we visited quite easily.
 However, what I love about Cammas Hall is how accessible it is for most people.
 For example my Mum uses a walking stick, and Daisy was in her pram, both of them were able to pick fruit without bending down or being uncomfortable.